 International Field Schools

-There are a number of exciting International Field Schools Opportunities for MRU students.
+There are a number of exciting International Field School Opportunities for MRU students.

 Field Schools are an opportunity for growth.
 A Field School can be a transformative experience as you jump outside of your comfort zone.
 It is an excellent opportunity for personal and academic growth.